 So, it is like being a garden hose.
-You can unhook the hose from the faucet and lay it beside a plant and the plant will die.
-But, connect the hose to the faucet, let the water run through the channel of the hose to the plant and the plant benefits from the water passing through the garden hose.
+You can unhook the hose from the faucet and lay it beside a plant; the plant will die.
+But, connect the hose to the faucet, let the water run through the channel of the hose to the plant, and the plant benefits from the water passing through the garden hose.

-You may be like the garden hose trying to claim that we are providing the plant YOUR WATER.
-Or, worse yet, you put a valve on the end of the hose and turn it off, trying to use the water for your own benefit.
+You may be like the garden hose trying to claim that you are providing the plant YOUR WATER.
+Or, worse yet, you put a valve on the end of the hose and turn it off, trying to use the water for your benefit.

 - God owns everything

 - God wants you to steward His things